royalsaltmerchant/tape_sim/md/index.md

 ### Stereo Bounce

 The program currently offers a stereo bounce feature which allos the user to select two tracks and create a single stereo wav file in a selected directory.
 To use this feature you must be using at least a two-track I/O setup.
 You can select this feature from `Actions -> Stereo Bounce`

+### Change working directory

+Change the current working directory where your audio files are saved from `Actions -> Change Working Directory`

 ## DEV Setup